 Tina's musical education began at the age of 3, when she began her piano studies in Shanghai, China.
 After coming to America at the age of 5, she began violin lessons with her mother and later began studying the cello under the instruction of her father, Lu-Yan Guo at the age of 7.
 Tina continued her professional cello studies with Eleonore Schoenfeld at the the University of Southern California's Thornton School of Music on full scholarship, and was also a Governor's Scholar for academic excellence.

 Tina's Music Video for "Queen Bee" won Best Short Film/Music Video at the Downtown Los Angeles Film Festival.
 Her songs "Queen Bee" and "Forbidden City" are also available for download to play for Rockband on Xbox 360 and PlayStation 3.
-Metal Hammer Magazine UK described Tina as "an international sensation" and she was also featured in Glamour Magazine Russia with a 2 page spread.
+Metal Hammer Magazine UK described Tina as "an international sensation" and she was also featured in Glamour Magazine Russia and Official Playstation Magazine.
 Tina was the 2014 Innovation Award Recipient from the Asian Heritage Awards, named "Instrumentalist of the Year" at the 2015 Los Angeles Music Awards, and won in the New Age Category at the 2016 Hollywood Music in Media Awards.
+She was nominated for Best New Age Album at the 2017 Grammy Awards.
 An avid writer, her first published work is "Event Horizons of Yin and Yang," a collection of philosophical prose and poetry.
 Tina holds a Bachelors in Metaphysics.

 Tina has also provided music as a Composer and Producer for Mercedes, Call of Duty: Ghosts MTX 4, the Official Launch Trailer for video game ArchAge “A Way Home,” and the Official Trailer for feature film "The Best Offer."
-Together with her husband, composer and electronic music producer Syleth (Ray Armando Morabito,) their music can be heard on WWE Smackdown, WWE Monday Night Raw, NHL Rivals, Chopped, Mission October on Fox Sports, Inside the PGA Tour, Road to Ferrari, and Against the Odds on the American Heroes Channel.
+Her music can be heard on WWE Smackdown, WWE Monday Night Raw, NHL Rivals, Chopped, Mission October on Fox Sports, Inside the PGA Tour, Road to Ferrari, and Against the Odds on the American Heroes Channel.
 Tina is a passionate supporter of the Academy of Music for the Blind, Partners in Health, Animal Welfare Institute, Homes for our Troops, and Child Find of America.
-In 2015, she released a Charity album with 13 film/tv/media composer friends called "Tina Guo & Composers for Charity."
+In 2015, she released a Charity album with 13 film/tv/media composers: "Tina Guo & Composers for Charity."
 100% of the proceeds from the album go directly to Mr. Holland's Opus Foundation in support of music education.

-In October 2016, Tina signed an exclusive recording contract with Sony Music and is currently in the studio recording her first album for Sony, which she is also executive producing.
+In October 2016, Tina signed an exclusive recording contract with Sony Music and her debut Sony album "GAME ON!" was released February 10, 2017.

 Tina performs on her Gand & Bernadel Cello made in Paris, France in 1878.
 On electric cello, she plays a customized Yamaha SVC-210 as a Yamaha Performing Artist.
 Tina also plays an Erhu made in Shanghai, China.